ILANA SCHUSTER JONSSON SCHOLARSHIP FUND

 THE H. STEVEN AND NANCY ROTH EDUCATION FUND

-Created in 2008, this fund provides need-based college scholarships to recent immigrants in Israel, giving preference to applicants who have served in the Israeli Defense Forces, by invitation only.
-Last year, the fund provided ten Technion students with scholarship support toward living expenses—food, housing and transportation costs—enabling them to dedicate themselves to their studies.
-All ten are immigrants from the former Soviet Union who arrive in Israel alone, or before their family, in transitioning to life in Israel.
+Created in 2008, this fund provides need-based college scholarships to recent immigrants in Israel, giving preference to applicants who have served in the Israeli Defense Forces.
+The fund is supporting the Jewish Fund for Israel program Selah which helps young olim (immigrants) from the former Soviet Union who arrive in Israel alone, or before their family, in transitioning to life in Israel.

 BERNARD S. AND SHIRLEY B. STERLING ISRAEL SCHOLARSHIP FUND